Skip to Content

 Take an 8.5″x11″ piece of brown paper and cut it down to the height of your oatmeal container (ours was 7.5″ high).

-Glue the turkey eyes a little below the top of the brown paper, in the middle.
+First, guide your child to glue the turkey eyes a little below the top of the brown paper, in the middle.

 hand gluing eyes to oatmeal turkey craft